-Turn Off The Water
+Turn off the Water

-Check With The Water Company
+Major Problem?
+Check With the Water Company

 Don’t assume that you will be responsible for the repair.
-If the problem involves a mainline break, service line break, sewer blockage or sewer man whole problems your first call should be to your water company.
-The water company will sometimes offer 24 hour service to respond to these emergency situations.
+If the problem involves a mainline water break, service line break, sewer blockage, or sewer manhole problems, your first call should be to your civic water or sewer service division.
+The water company will sometimes offer 24-hour service to respond to these emergency situations.
 Contact them first to see what they cover and to schedule any qualifying repairs.

-Making The Phone Call
+Making Emergency Phone Calls

-If your plumbing emergency cannot wait be prepared when you do call the 24 hour plumber.
+If your plumbing emergency cannot wait, be prepared when you do call the 24-hour plumber.
 Try to identify the problem as closely as you can and make a note of what is working and what is not.
 If the toilet is overflowing, check to see if other fixtures in the house are also affected.
 Have a list of questions ready before you call.

 - Call several plumbers.
 Get several quotes before you schedule an actual service call; all emergency plumbers are expensive, but the range in prices can be significant.